meyskens/linux-itf/src/kubernetes/resources/README.md

 - macOS: [https://www.alphr.com/edit-hosts-file-mac-os-x/](https://www.alphr.com/edit-hosts-file-mac-os-x/)
 - Linux: _do i really have to tell you?..._ okay here it is: [https://www.makeuseof.com/tag/modify-manage-hosts-file-linux/](https://www.makeuseof.com/tag/modify-manage-hosts-file-linux/)

 If all goes right you can now open `wordpress.local` in your browser and enjoy wordpress!
+Or use [https://messwithdns.net/](https://messwithdns.net/)!

 ## The End!